RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 The **irt** object can be referenced in **inetnum** and **inet6num** objects.
 This reference is made by adding an optional "mnt-irt:" attribute to the **inet(6)num** object with the name of the **irt** object.
 Adding a reference to an **irt** object requires authorisation from the **irt** object.
 Authorisation can be approved by any of the credentials referenced in any of the "auth:" attributes of the **irt** object.
 The authorisation does not default to the "mnt-by:" attributes of the irt object if no suitable credential is found in the "auth:" attributes.

-Authorisation from the **irt** object is only required when a "mnt-irt:" attribute is added to a referencing object, either on creation or by modification. <font color="green">Deletion of the referencing object or any modification that does not add an "mnt-irt:" attribute does not require authorisation from the irt object.
-Removing the "mnt-irt:" attribute does not require authorisation from the irt object either.</font> The **irt** authorisation is required in addition to the authorisation of the individual object itself.
+Authorisation from the **irt** object is only required when a "mnt-irt:" attribute is added to a referencing object, either on creation or by modification.
+Deletion of the referencing object or any modification that does not add an "mnt-irt:" attribute does not require authorisation from the irt object.
+Removing the "mnt-irt:" attribute does not require authorisation from the irt object either.
+The **irt** authorisation is required in addition to the authorisation of the individual object itself.

 ####  2.8.11 Referencing an Organisation Object

 The **organisation** object can be referenced in any object.
 This reference is made by adding an optional "org:" attribute to the referencing object, along with the name of the **organisation** object.
 Adding this reference to an organisation object requires authorisation from the **organisation** object.
 Authorisation can be approved by any of the **mntner** objects referenced in any of the "mnt-ref:" attributes of the **organisation** object.
 The authorisation does not default to the "mnt-by:" attributes if no suitable maintainer is found in the "mnt-ref:" attributes.

 Authorisation from the **organisation** object is only required when an "org:" attribute is added to a referencing object, either on creation or by modification.
-This is in addition to the authorisation of the referencing object itself. <font color="green">Deletion of the referencing object or any modification that does not add an "org:" attribute (including removing an existing "org:" attribute) does not require authorisation from the organisation object.</font>
+This is in addition to the authorisation of the referencing object itself.
+Deletion of the referencing object or any modification that does not add an "org:" attribute (including removing an existing "org:" attribute) does not require authorisation from the organisation object.

 ####  2.8.12 Reclaim Functionality